 (b) Subsection (b) is amended as follows:

-(1) Paragraph (9) is amended by striking the figure “$60,000” and inserting the phrase “the eligibility threshold amount” in its place.
+(1) Paragraph (9) is amended by striking the figure “$60,000” and inserting the phrase “the eligibility income threshold amount” in its place.

 (2) New paragraphs (10), (11), (12), (13), and (14) are added to read as follows:

-“(10) The term “base year means the calendar year beginning January 1, 2016, or the calendar year beginning one calendar year before the calendar year in which the new dollar amount of a maximum credit amount or eligibility income threshold amount shall become effective, whichever is later.
+“(10) The term “base year” means the calendar year beginning January 1, 2015, or the calendar year beginning one calendar year before the calendar year in which the new dollar amount of a maximum credit amount or eligibility income threshold amount shall become effective, whichever is later.

 “(11) The term “Consumer Price Index” means, for any calendar year, the average of the Consumer Price Index for All Urban Consumers for the Washington-Arlington-Alexandria, DC-MD-VA-WV Metropolitan Statistical Area (or such successor metropolitan statistical area that includes the District), or any successor index, as of the close of the 12-month period ending on July 31 of such calendar year.

-“(12) The term “cost-of-living adjustment” means an amount, for any calendar year, equal to the dollar amount set forth in this section multiplied by the difference between the Consumer Price Index for the preceding calendar year and the Consumer Price Index for the base year, divided by the Consumer Price Index for the base year.
+“(12) The term “cost-of-living adjustment” means, for any calendar year, the difference between the Consumer Price Index for the preceding calendar year and the Consumer Price Index for the base year, divided by the Consumer Price Index for the base year.

 “(13) The term “eligibility income threshold amount” means:

-“(A) For taxable years ending on or before December 31, 2018:

-“(i) $60,000 for eligible senior claimants; or

-“(ii) $50,000 for all other claimants; and
+“(A) For the taxable year beginning January 1, 2015, $60,000 for eligible senior claimants and $40,000 for all other claimants;

-“(iii) Increased annually pursuant to the cost-of-living adjustment (if the adjustment does not result in a multiple of $100, rounded down to the next multiple of $100).
+“(B) For the taxable year beginning January 1, 2016, $60,000 for eligible senior claimants and $40,000 for all other claimants, increased annually pursuant to the cost-of-living adjustment (if the adjustment does not result in a multiple of $100, rounded down to the next multiple of $100); and

-“(B) For taxable years beginning after December 31, 2018:

-“(i) $75,000 for eligible senior claimants; or

-“(ii) $55,000 for all other claimants; and
+“(C) For the taxable year beginning January 1, 2019, $75,000 for eligible senior claimants and $55,000 for all other claimants,

-“(iii) Increased annually pursuant to the cost-of-living adjustment (if the adjustment does not result in a multiple of $100, rounded down to the next multiple of $100).
+increased annually pursuant to the cost-of-living adjustment (if the adjustment does not result in a multiple of $100, rounded down to the next multiple of $100).

 “(14) The term “maximum credit amount” means:

-“(A) For taxable years ending on or before December 31, 2018, $1,000; or
+“(A) For the taxable year beginning January 1, 2015, $1,000;

-“(B) For taxable years beginning after December 31, 2018, $1,200; and
+“(B) For the taxable year beginning January 1, 2016, $1,000, increased annually pursuant to the cost-of-living adjustment (if the adjustment does not result in a multiple of $25, rounded down to the next multiple of $25); and

-“(C) Increased annually pursuant to the cost-of-living adjustment (if the adjustment does not result in a multiple of $25, rounded down to the next multiple of $25).”.
+“(C) For the taxable year beginning January 1, 2019, $1,200, increased annually pursuant to the cost-of-living adjustment (if the adjustment does not result in a multiple of $25, rounded down to the next multiple of $25).”.

 (c) Subsection (j)(1) is amended by striking the phrase “income tax return.
 The tax filing unit also includes any other persons who would be claimed as dependents on that tax return.” and inserting the phrase “income tax return.” in its place.

-(d) Subsection (r) is amended to read as follows:
+(d) Subsection (r) isrepealed.

-“(r)(1) The maximum credit amount shall be increased annually pursuant to the cost-of-living adjustment (if the adjustment does not result in a multiple of $25, rounded down to the next multiple of $25).

-“(2) The eligibility income threshold amount shall be increased annually pursuant to the cost-of-living adjustment (if the adjustment does not result in a multiple of $100, rounded down to the next multiple of $100).”.

 (e) A new subsections (s) is added to read as follows:

-“(s) Electronic submissions of any stand-alone forms or zero federal adjusted gross income, or both, shall be accepted.”.

-SUBTITLE C. DEED TRANSFER AND RECORDATION TAXES
+“(s) A claimant who is not required to file a return pursuant to § 47-1805.02 may file an alternative form prescribed by the Chief Financial Officer to claim the credit under this section.
+Notwithstanding § 47-1805.01(a), for taxable years beginning after December 31, 2019, claimants filing an alternative form may file it electronically in a manner prescribed by the Chief Financial Officer.”.

 Sec.
+7013.
+Applicability.

+This subtitle shall apply as of January 1, 2019.

+SUBTITLE C. RECORDATION AND TRANSFER TAXES

+Sec.
 7021.
 Short title.

-This subtitle may be cited as the “Deed Recordation and Transfer Taxes Amendment Act of 2019”.
+This subtitle may be cited as the “Recordation and Transfer Taxes Amendment Act of 2019”.